-Last week the Amazon FBA community was shaken by Amazon’s decision to restrict the kinds of inventory it’s receiving until April 5, 2020.
+Last week the Amazon FBA (Fulfilled by Amazon) community was shaken by Amazon’s decision to restrict the kinds of inventory it’s receiving until April 5, 2020.
 Shipments of inventory turned away, and many FBA sellers left to fend for themselves amid the crisis.
 Many sellers who still have FBA inventory are panicking after seeing delivery dates pushed to April, and some items would even take a month to deliver.
 Many voiced concerns about losing an entire month of sales.

-SFP Sellers are Also Hitting Bumps
+Amazon SFP Sellers are Also Hitting Bumps

 As merchants rush to convert their listings to Fulfilled by Merchant (FBM), some merchants on the Cahoot Order Fulfillment Network have reported that Amazon has started assigning weekend delivery dates to some Seller Fulfilled Prime (SFP) orders.
 It’s unclear at this time as to the reasons or which orders or merchants are impacted.
 One example is a medical supply Cahoot merchant in California.
 The merchant received several prime orders with a Saturday delivery deadline.
 Unfortunately, the only delivery option available through Amazon for the deadline was a $120 one-day air service for a $40 item.
 This is most likely a glitch in Amazon systems.
 Still, Sellers must fulfill these orders using expensive overnight shipping to maintain their good standing with Amazon or risk losing the SFP selling privileges.

-At Cahoot, we believe in agile fulfillment that can quickly adapt to changes.
+At Cahoot, we believe in agile order fulfillment that can quickly adapt to changes.
 Agile fulfillment requires three parts: (1) Flexibility, (2) Resilience, and (3) Scalability.
-Flexibility implies fulfillment that follows the money, so you can quickly adapt and make changes—for example, quickly adding fulfillment capabilities in regions where demand is concentrated.
+Flexibility implies fulfillment that follows the money, so you can quickly adapt and make changes—for example, quickly adding order fulfillment capabilities in regions where demand is concentrated.
 If you get a surge of orders from California, having a fulfillment option regional or local to in California would help you lower shipping costs while speeding up deliveries.
 Flexibility also means the ability to shift fulfillment locations when demand patterns change naturally or as a result of new sales channels or marketing campaigns.

-Scalability means ensuring your fulfillment capacity can scale to support your business’ growth and downturn.
+Scalability means ensuring your order fulfillment capacity can scale to support your business’ growth and downturn.
 Having multiple fulfillment options and the technologies that tie them all together can minimize disruptions as your business grow.
-The aim here is to right-size your operations to suit your business demands while optimizing costs.
+The aim here is to right-size your operations to suit your business demands while optimizing costs

-Fulfillment Options for Amazon Sellers
+4 Order Fulfillment Alternatives for Amazon Sellers

-Setting up fulfillment operations within your own warehouse could be a reasonable stop-gap measure if you have the systems, supplies, and staff.
+Setting up order fulfillment operations within your own warehouse could be a reasonable stop-gap measure if you have the systems, supplies, and staff.
 This is a good redundancy strategy to continue selling if FBA goods ever go out of stock.

-However, continuing to do fulfillment using a single fulfillment center is unsustainable when compared to the cost and speed of FBA.
+However, continuing to do order fulfillment using a single fulfillment center is unsustainable when compared to the cost and speed of FBA.
 Fulfilling 1-day or 2-day delivery prime orders from a single location is very costly.
 A guaranteed next-day express shipping service is four times the cost of an economical ground shipping.

 - Suitable for a temporary back-up option for FBA